cstashko/STIFMaps/README.md

 to mesenchymal transition within human breast cancers"

 # Repo Contents
--[env.yml](./env.yml): yml file for creating the conda environment to run the STIFMaps code out of a Jupyter notebook
 -[network_training.ipynb](./network_training.ipynb): Jupyter notebook for training the model presented in the manuscript
 -[STIFMaps.ipynb](./STIFMaps.ipynb): Jupyter notebook for creating STIFMaps out of an input image using trained networks